A nice calm moment as the day ends

 Turn Left

 Photowalks give me a reason to explore.
-If I have walked a path before, I turn left, and explore a new route.
+If I have walked a path before, I turn left and explore a new route.
 Living near a big city, this is exceptionally fun.
 I still run into subjects and places that I have never seen before, even though they were one block over from my usual routes.
 Humans are creatures of habit, and habits need to be broken sometimes.

 Choose Themes

 It’s easy to just go out and capture what catches your eye.
 It can be challenging when you box yourself into a particular theme.
-It will sharpen my eye and help me work on my focus, mental that is.
+It will sharpen my eye and help me work on my focus, mentally that is.
 I can choose to do a photo walk where I only grab images of plant life.
-Sometimes I want walk through a city, like New York, and just shoot water towers for a few hours.
+Sometimes I want walk through a city like New York, and just shoot water towers for a few hours.
 Just pick something and try to make every exposure distinctive.

-Shoot Ultra early in the morning
+Shoot ultra early in the morning

 One of my favorite times to start photo walks is just before dawn.
 In these early morning hours, cities are very quiet.
 Streets have few cars going through.
 These are excellent times to get images of empty streets and other images generally unavailable when the masses are typically awake.
 Another great thing about early morning photography is the light.
 It can be warm and give great shadows.
 I find the early morning light helps me to find exquisiteness in familiar objects.